I trained at the University of Abertay Dundee where the focus was on an integrative “pluralistic” approach to counselling.

 Other areas of counselling I deal with

 UNDERSTANDING YOUR EATING

 For those struggling with emotional eating problems I can offer the Understanding your eating (UYE) programme on a one to one basis.
 UYE is a psycho-educational approach to emotional eating problems which was devised by Professor Julia Buckroyd.
 I have been fully trained by Julia to offer the programme and have extensive experience delivering this programme both in groups and in a one to one setting.

-I also have experience of delivering counselling via Skype and am happy to discuss this option with you if you find attending sessions difficult at all.
-Telephone and email sessions are also available.
+I also have experience of delivering counselling online and am happy to discuss this option with you if you find attending sessions difficult at all.

 Therapeutic emails also available, please ask me if you are interested in this option as costs vary.

-I understand it can be difficult sometimes to find time for counselling between work and other commitments therefore I aim to be flexible in terms of availability and will endeavour to provide a time, wherever possible, which best suits us both.
+I understand it can be difficult sometimes to find time for counselling between work and other commitments therefore I aim to be flexible where possible in terms of availability and will endeavour to provide a time which best suits us both.

 Between us we will decide how many sessions you may like to start out with.
 It is often helpful to check progress approximately every 4 sessions so that we can evaluate where we are in terms of your goals and your overall satisfaction with the counselling and decide from there how best to proceed.